 I ate so well in Seville.
-A succession of tapas, each formed as a work of art in miniature, discovered with the aid of Shawn, in backstreet shops, cafés, bars, restaurants.
+A succession of tapas, each formed as a work of art in miniature, discovered with the aid of Shawn, of @sevillatapas, in backstreet shops, cafés, bars, restaurants.
 We dribbled over dollhouse platters while roosting on stools tucked under shelves, over crates, next to zinc or marble bars.
 In each place, no matter how cutting edge or trendy, you'd see old couples disembarked from the countryside, dressed in their town best - hair set, lipstick on, suit and waistcoat brushed, perched along counters, eyes narrowed knowledgeably, lips pursed, little nods of acknowledgement - shrewdly tasting.
 Food isn't a class, wealth or hipster trend in the same way it is here in Britain.
 It's good... or it's bad.
 Simple as that.

 My favourite tapa was the cumin infused spinach.